hexydec/torque/readme.txt

 5. The Javascript tab enables you to specify your Javascript minification settings
 6. The Caching screen gives you some browser cache and shared cache settings
 7. The Security screen enables you to set some security headers and specify a Content-Security-Policy
-8. The Preload screen lets you select which assets will be preloaded with HTTP/2.0 preload
+8. The Preload screen lets you select which assets will be preloaded

 == Frequently Asked Questions ==